scmcgowen/MinecraftModDocumenation/docs/UnlimitedPeripheralWorks/integrations/ae2.md

 This integration allows you to interact with AE2 network itself, transforming some blocks (CPU cores, energy modules) into peripheral, that would provide full-featured AE2 integration.

+> [!tip]- Okey, so what I can use exacly to access AE2 network peripheral?
+> Any of this blocks, if they are connected to network
+>
+> - Any Energy cell
+> - Any crafting block: unit, co-processor or storage
+> - Crystal grown accelerator

 ## Supported APIs

 - [[storage|Storage]] API for all items, that stored inside system